Friends of the Chicago River: Chicago River Schools Network

-Since its inception, the Chicago River Schools Network (CRSN) has partnered with K-12 teachers to introduce over 475,000 young people to the history, ecology, and health of the river.
-Friends' staff provide training and one-on-one support for educators, sharing techniques and strategies to engage students in environmental issues and activities solving everyday problems the river faces.
-Friends complements this individual support with curricula and lesson plans, classroom presentations, field trips, equipment loans, and workshops.
+Since its inception, the Chicago River Schools Network (CRSN) has partnered with K-12 teachers to introduce over 475,000 students to the history, ecology, and health of the river.
+Friends' staff provide training and support for educators, sharing techniques and strategies to engage students in environmental issues and activities solving everyday problems the river faces.
+Friends also provides individual support with curricula and lesson plans, classroom presentations, field trips, equipment loans, and workshops.

 Greater Chicago Watershed Alliance

 Friends of the Chicago River initiated the Greater Chicago Watershed Alliance in 2020 to establish a cross jurisdictional forum that would result in the expanded use of nature-based solutions to manage stormwater which will reduce combined sewer overflows, community flooding, the urban heat island effect, air pollution while building climate resilience, protecting wildlife and their habitats, and improving public health and wellness.

-The 25+ member Watershed Alliance includes many of the most influential practitioners and policy makers in this space including the stormwater agencies for Cook and Lake Counties, Alliance for the Great Lakes, Center for Neighborhood Technology, City of Chicago, Chicago Park District, the Chicago Metropolitan Agency for Planning, Chicago Wilderness Alliance, Department of Illinois Natural Resources, Forest Preserves of Cook County, the Illinois Coastal Zone Program, The Nature Conservancy, Openlands, Trust for Public Land, and The Wetlands Initiative who all serve in a volunteer capacity on the steering committee.
+The 25+ member Watershed Alliance includes various partners, including the stormwater agencies for Cook and Lake Counties, Alliance for the Great Lakes, Center for Neighborhood Technology, City of Chicago, Chicago Park District, the Chicago Metropolitan Agency for Planning, Chicago Wilderness Alliance, Department of Illinois Natural Resources, Forest Preserves of Cook County, the Illinois Coastal Zone Program, The Nature Conservancy, Openlands, Trust for Public Land, and The Wetlands Initiative who all serve in a volunteer capacity on the steering committee.

 Bridgehouse & Chicago River Museum

 The McCormick Bridgehouse & Chicago River Museum is a program of Friends of the Chicago River that aims to educate visitors about the history and ecology of the Chicago River.
-The museum is located in the southwest tower of the Michigan Avenue Bridge, which is one of the most iconic bridges in Chicago.
+The museum is located in the southwest tower of the Michigan Avenue Bridge in Chicago.
 Visitors to the museum can learn about the engineering and architecture of the bridge, as well as the history of the Chicago River and its impact on the city.
 The museum features exhibits on the ecology of the river, including the wildlife that inhabits it, and the efforts being made to restore its health.